davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-inferred-system.md

 {% endhighlight %}

-So, if we load our system
+And that is all.
+This file has no external dependencies.
+Then, if we try to load our system

 ```common-lisp
 (asdf:load-system "project")